Yuncun/AbusiveGymReminder/README.md

 ## FAQ

 * **GPS?
-Will this drain my battery?** No. Geofences use a combination of magic to locate the user without maintaining a persistent gps connection
+Will this drain my battery?** No. The geofence does not require a persistent gps connection.

-* **These messages are too abusive/not abusive enough** Try adjusting the abuse level in settings.
-AGR comes in three abuse levels, from 'passive aggressive' to 'abusive mature'

-* **The app didn't register my visit!"** You can try to increase the geofence radius under settings.
+* **The app didn't register my visit!** You can try to increase the geofence radius under settings.
 The default radius is 50 meters.
-Meanwhile, you can edit your attendance history by clicking on a day in the weekview or the history chart.
+Meanwhile, you can correct your attendance history by clicking on a day in the weekview or the history chart.

 * **What if I live directly on top of my gym?** This app will not work correctly.
 But at least you have that going for you.